jaredcosulich/CPSD/docs/index.md

 show_tile: false
 ---

-My name is Jared Cosulich.
-I put this site together because it is budget season for Cambridge Public Schools again and despite following the budget discussions for a few years now (since my kids started in CPSD), I don't feel comfortable advocating in any significant way because I don't feel like I have a good handle on the budget.
+This site is a side project put together by Jared Cosulich.

+It is budget season again for Cambridge Public Schools.
+Despite many casual attempts to understand the budget since my children started in CPSD
+I still don't feel like I have a good handle on the budget.
+This makes it difficult to advocate for any changes as an informed citizen.

 I know that Cambridge spends more than most districts in MA per student (around $27k) but I don't know if that is the right amount of money to spend.
 Cambridge is a complicated